Biography

 Biography & Research:

-Makella S. Coudray, PhD, MPH, CPH is an Assistant Professor of Medicine in the Department of Population Health Sciences at the University of Central Florida (UCF).
-She is the Director and Principal Investigator of the Sexual Health, Equity, and Empowerment Research (SHEER) Lab.
-Dr. Coudray is an epidemiologist and implementation scientist leading dynamic research around sexual health for underserved, vulnerable populations.
+Makella Coudray, PhD, MPH, CPH, is an Assistant Professor of Medicine in the Department of Population Health Sciences at the University of Central Florida (UCF).
+She is also the Director and Principal Investigator of the Sexual Health, Equity, and Empowerment Research (SHEER) Lab.
+Dr. Coudray is an epidemiologist and implementation scientist who leads dynamic research on improving sexual and reproductive health outcomes in communities that have historically experienced barriers to care.

 Recent Publications: